Cosmian/kms/documentation/docs/ms_dke/ms_dke.md

 Do NOT click the box
 on [this page](https://compliance.microsoft.com/compliancesettings/co-authoring_for_files_with_sensitivity_labels),
-doing so will prevent the use of DKE in Sensitivity Labels.
+doing so will prevent using DKE in Sensitivity Labels.

 If you need to deactivate co-authoring, you can do so by running the following commands: